Lying-in-State of Her Majesty Queen Elizabeth II

 Her Majesty attended all but three State Openings of Parliament during her long reign and on each of these occasions delivered the Queen’s Speech in person.
 The exceptions were in 1959 and 1963, when she was pregnant with Prince Andrew and Prince Edward respectively, and in 2022 when Parliament was opened by the Prince of Wales and the Duke of Cambridge acting as Counsellors of State on behalf of the Queen.

-As you pass in front of the Palace of Westminster, before you reach St Stephen’s Entrance, you will see a tower with a large archway, the Sovereign’s Entrance.
+As visitors passed in front of the Palace of Westminster, before reaching St Stephen’s Entrance, they passed the Sovereign’s Entrance.
 This was the entrance used by The Queen when she arrived for State Openings of Parliament and its gateway was designed to be wide enough to allow the Royal Coach to drive through it.
 The steps leading up from the entrance are known as the Royal Staircase and are the start of the processional route taken by the monarch at State Opening.

 Sovereign’s Entrance is situated at the base of the Victoria Tower, the tallest tower in the Palace of Westminster, at 98.5 metres (325 feet) high.